qooxdoo-archive/qx-phantom/README.md

 ## Usage

+Tell PhantomJS to run the tests:

+    $ phantomjs qx-phantom.js

-Tell PhantomJS to run the tests (here the framework UI tests):
+You can also limit the tests by setting the namespace (here the framework UI tests):

     $ phantomjs qx-phantom.js qx.test.ui